dogacbasaran/Multiple-Audio-Alignment/README.md

 # Multiresolution Alignment for Multiple Unsynchronized Audio Sequences using Sequential Monte Carlo Samplers

+This is the distributed software for the article "Multiresolution Alignment for Multiple Unsynchronized Audio Sequences using Sequential Monte Carlo Samplers" submitted to Digital Signal Processing - SoftwareX joint special issue on Reproducible Research in signal processing.

 ## How to use the software

 There are 3 separate parts of the software; Multiresolution Alignment, Baseline - Fingerprinting based alignment and Evaluation.